desmos-labs/desmjs/docs/docs/04-walletconnect/03-customize-qr-modal.md

 # Customize The QR Code UI

-To customize the UI that present the QR code to the user you can create an object that implements the [`QrCodeModalController`](docs/api/interfaces/desmoslabs_desmjs_walletconnect_v2.QrCodeModalController.md) interface.
+To customize the UI that present the QR code to the user, you can create an object that implements the [`QrCodeModalController`](docs/api/interfaces/desmoslabs_desmjs_walletconnect_v2.QrCodeModalController.md) interface.